Jump to page content

 TIPS for using The Cochrane Library

-• Download the User Guide (pdf) well worth having a look at as it explains the various databases available.
+• Click on the LEARN section.
+It is well worth having a look at as it explains the various databases available.

-• When you have located articles use the Printer Friendly option to Print as it retains the formatting.
+• When you have located articles use the PDF option to Print as it retains the formatting.

-• Do not tick all the charts unless you really require them as some of the articles can be 70 pages long.
+• Be aware that some of the articles can be 70 pages long.

 Online Training Tutorials